 Messiah Lutheran Church • 5200 Mayfield Rd., Lyndhurst, OH 44124 • 440-442-6941

 It is good to be together, even if we are meeting in person and/or online.
 If you are new to Messiah, you can find out more about our community here on our website and/or on our Facebook page.
 Currently, Sunday worship services will be held IN-PERSON.
 A live-streamed service can still be seen here on the Worship page of our website at 10am, Sunday mornings, followed by a video of the service.
 Check this site weekly for last minute updates.

 Prayer Concerns can be shared via email (email@example.com) or phone (440-442-6941).
 Please indicate if you would like your request to be considered for inclusion in worship.
 Please note that some elements of the service are pre-recorded and prayer requests may not make it in until the following week.

 Children are encouraged to participate at home as they are able.
 If you would like an at-home Sunday School Lesson Packet, please contact Cheryl Moser for more info at SundaySchool@messiahlyndhurst.org or CLICK HERE to check out the Sunday School Facebook page.

-The Sacrament of Holy Communion is typically celebrated the first and third Sundays of each month, as well as on festival days.
+The Sacrament of Holy Communion is celebrated every Sunday during Lent and through the Easter season.
 If Communion is new for you, we invite you to have a conversation with Pastor Paul.

 Serving in Worship: